marcolertora/bareos-tasks-plugins/oracle/README.md

-# Bareos FileDaemon Oracle Plugin
+# BareOS FileDaemon Oracle Plugin
 This plugin makes a backup of an oracle database using exp tool in a single file.
-For restore select the needed database file, found in */@ORACLE* in the catalog.
+To restore select the needed database file, found in */@ORACLE* in the catalog.

 ## Prerequisites
 The *exp* tool must be installed and user *oracle* must have read-access to the database.